akkana/metapho/README.md

 an image directory that might have untagged subdirectories.

-[Metapho is available on PyPi](https://pypi.python.org/pypi/metapho/), so you can install it as `pip install metapho`.
+[Metapho is available on PyPi](https://pypi.python.org/pypi/metapho/), so you can install it as `pip install metapho`
+(though of course the PyPI version won't always have the very latest features and bug fixes).

 Read the [Metapho Documentation](https://metapho.readthedocs.io/en/latest/) for more information on both the app and the API of the classes